wsxiaoys/reimagined-octo-funicular/README.pochi.md

 When creating a landing page, make it content-rich (e.g add testimonials, feature sections, waitlist registration, pricing sections).
 Make it looks professional and decent, with a good aesthetic taste.
 Consider install `framer-motion` for animation to make the page more lively.

-**Avoid generating placeholder content**: Use real images from Unsplash API (`https://source.unsplash.com/`), Lucide React icons instead of placeholder SVG/JPG.
+**Avoid generating placeholder content**: Use real images from Picsum API (`https://picsum.photos/1024/1024?random=` + random number for cache busting), Lucide React icons instead of placeholder SVG/JPG.
 For avatars, use `https://ui-avatars.com/api/` to generate realistic user avatars.

 If not specified by user, prefer using futurism (dark mode, e.g purple-ish) style for the landing page.